Navy | The Royal Navy |

 Around 2300B/8, the destroyer HMS Witherington (Lt.Cdr.
 R.B.S.
 Tennant, RN) joined coming from Gibraltar.

 Around 0600B/9, HMS Ramillies parted company with the force to proceed to Casablanca.
-She took HMS Quality, HMS Inconstant and HMS Brilliant.
+She took HMS Quality, HMS Inconstant and HMS Brilliant with her.
 They arrived at Casablanca around 1330B/9.

 The remainder of the force arrived at Gibraltar around 2200B/9 except for HMS Warwick which continued on to Algiers where she arrived on 10 August.
 (8)